atiedebee/qoi-c/README.md

 RGBA done with https://animecorner.me/wp-content/uploads/2023/03/Frieren.png The file size used to calculate the MB/s is the size of the RAW data (7.9MB) Each benchmark is done by running the compression part in a loop 100 times.
+The larger image benchmark is done with https://images2.alphacoders.com/112/1123167.png.
+Which is a 5120x2880 image

 compress (RGBA):